It Is Almost Never A Good Idea To Lease Your Car

 When you lease a car, you are almost certainly unaware of the implied borrowing cost and without knowing this interest rate, you can’t compare the lease terms to a loan.
 Why is it not simply called the interest rate and presented to you in an understandable fashion?
 The question answers itself.

-Anytime you see a transaction with this level of complexity, that’s your clue that you are financially outgunned and should proceed at your financial peril.
+Anytime you see a transaction with this level of complexity, that’s your tell that you are financially outgunned and should proceed at your financial peril.
 You’re facing an information asymmetry where the dealer knows much more about this complex financial transaction than you do.
 That rarely ends well.

 I understand why some people lease — the monthly payment is lower than a loan with an equivalent term.
 But, that is a false comparison.
 When a car loan is paid off, you own a car.
 When a lease is paid off, you own nothing.
 You may even incur additional fees for excess mileage or wear and tear.